-New in version 1.2.0: As of Syncthing 1.2.0 large blocks always enabled and the configuration option has been removed.
+New in version 1.2.0: As of Syncthing 1.2.0 large blocks are always enabled and this configuration option has been removed.

 New in version 1.1.0: Syncthing version 1.1.0 and newer have large blocks enabled by default for new folders.

 New in version 0.14.48: Large blocks can be enabled in Syncthing version 0.14.48 and newer.

 useLargeBlocks is an advanced folder setting that affects the handling

 of blocks for files larger than 256 MiB.
 When enabled, the file will be

 indexed and transferred using blocks larger than the standard 128 KiB.
 This

 results in a smaller block list and thus lower overhead.
 The larger block

 sizes are powers of two from 128 KiB up to 16 MiB.
 Syncthing will